Disambiguation Links – Pteranodon (sp.) (CB-Topps)

 P. “hippocratesi” was born with teeth and was seemingly very aggressive.
 A plausible explanation for this is that DNA contamination occurred, but there’s no evidence for this in this species, but there is in other species, specifically Dilophosaurus (though the evidence of that animal being modified more or less than the other animals in the film are, is ambiguous and contradictory at best, and not a strong argument either way).
 There also seems to be some evidence that the animals were under close watch and security because of the facilities in place to monitor them.
-Many observations stations, computers systems in place are witnessed in as seen in the film in the background of the aviary’s entrance.
+Many observation stations, and a computer system is in place are witnessed in the background of the aviary’s entrance.
 This species is also shown to be present on Isla Nublar from when Gerry Harding is rescued by Billy Yoder and the other mercenaries hired by InGen.

 As for sexual dimorphism being present we clearly see no variation, but conceptually before the film’s release the male had a maquette made of it and appears in numerous material.
 At least this is presumed to be the male, but there is no source for this.